Mahesh Babu

-Ghattamaneni Mahesh Babu (born 9 August 1975) is an Indian actor, producer and philanthropist who works in Telugu cinema.
+Ghattamaneni Mahesh Babu (born 9 August 1975) is an Indian actor, producer and philanthropist, voice actor, who works in Telugu cinema.
 He is one of the highest-paid actors in Indian cinema and has been featured in Forbes Indias Celebrity 100 list from 2012 to 2025.
-He appeared in over 25 films and has been a recipient of several accolades including, nine Nandi Awards, five Filmfare Awards South and four SIIMA Awards.
+Referred to in the media as the Superstar, he appeared in over 30 films and has been a recipient of several accolades including, nine Nandi Awards, five Filmfare Awards South and four SIIMA Awards.

-The younger son of veteran actor Krishna, Mahesh Babu made his debut as a child artist in a cameo role in a Telugu film called Needa (1979), at the age of four.
+The younger son of veteran actor Krishna, Babu made his debut as a child artist in a cameo role in a Telugu film called Needa (1979), at the age of four.
 He went on to act as a child artist in the films Sankharavam (1987), Bazaar Rowdy, Mugguru Kodukulu (both 1988) and Gudachari 117 (1989).
 He played a dual role in the film Koduku Diddina Kapuram (1989).
 Babu then appeared in Balachandrudu and Anna Thammudu (both 1990).
 He made his debut as a lead actor with Rajakumarudu (1999) which won him the Nandi Award for Best Male Debut.